Illinois vs. Northwestern NCAA Football Odds, Plays and Insights | November 27, 2021

 - Illinois is 6-5-0 against the spread this season.

-- The Fighting Illini have been favored by 6.5 points or more two times this season and have not covered the spread in any of them.

-- Illinois' games this year have gone over the total in three out of 11 opportunities (27.3%).
+- Illinois' games this year have gone over the point total in 27.3% of its opportunities (three times in 11 games with a set point total).

 - The Fighting Illini rack up 9.7 fewer points per game (17.7) than the Wildcats give up (27.4).